 Winter may not be considered as the best time to visit Turkey, but that depends very much on what kind of traveller you are.
-If you love exploring when there are few other foreigners around, then there is no better time and the best site to explore at your leisure is unquestionably UNESCO-listed surreal Hierapolis and Pamukkale in south-west Anatolia.
+If you love exploring the world when there are few other foreigners around, then there is no better time and the best sites to explore at your leisure are unquestionably UNESCO-listed and surreal Hierapolis and Pamukkale in south-west Anatolia.

 Photographs by Tony Sernack